Dajun-Lin/Dajun-Lin.github.io/_pages/Personal.md

 ## Family

-My wife, [Siying Liu](https://SiyingL.github.io), is also an economist.
+My wife, [Siying Liu](https://SiyingL.github.io), is an economist at Amazon.

 Here is a picture of us and our dog.